saurav0705/check-history-action/README.md

 - `@actions/github`: The @actions/github package provides functions for interacting with the GitHub API in GitHub Actions.
 - `octokit`: The octokit package is used for making API requests to the GitHub API.
 - `picomatch`: The picomatch package is used for pattern matching using regular expressions.
+- `@actions/artifacts`: The @actions/artifacts package is used for uploading and downloading artifacts.
+- `adm-zip`: The adm-zip package is used for unzipping the zip files.

 Ensure that you have these dependencies installed or included in your workflow environment before using this action.